How much does a funeral cost?

 4. Plan ahead with a funeral plan

-If you're concerned about rising costs, a funeral plan means you can plan ahead and pre-pay for a funeral in advance.
-Its a simple way to beat rising costs, and can protect your loved ones from the emotional burden of arranging your funeral and the financial pressure of paying for it.
-Farewill offers a direct cremation funeral plan for £1,595.
+If you're concerned about rising costs, a funeral plan allows you to lock-in prices by pre-paying for a funeral in advance.
+It’s a simple way to protect your loved ones from the emotional burden of arranging your funeral and the financial pressure of paying for it.

 The send-off that feels just right